-Residents gain this valuable, practice experience by staffing as a registered pharmacist every other weekend as a PGY-1 or every fourth weekend as a PGY-2.
-Shifts generally vary, and will alternate between days and evenings, with residents staffing operational or clinical shifts according to their previous experience.
+Residents gain valuable experience by staffing as a licensed pharmacist every other weekend as a PGY-1 or every third weekend as a PGY-2.
+Shifts generally vary and will alternate between days and evenings, with residents staffing operational or clinical shifts according to their previous experience.

-During the week, residents will occasionally staff a "clinical staffing day" where they work in place of their preceptor, acting as the clinical pharmacist for the unit that they’re on-rotation for.
+Throughout rotations, residents will participate in multidisciplinary rounds and progress towards independently rounding with the team.
+During each rotation, residents will occasionally staff a "clinical staffing day" where they independently staff in place of their preceptor, acting as the clinical pharmacist for the unit that they’re on-rotation for.
 In this experience, our residents play a key role in helping the department to function and to succeed in achieving our goals.

 Residents must successfully complete a major project to fulfill the requirements of both the PGY-1 and PGY-2 residency programs.
 These projects focus on pediatric issues pertinent to clinical practice and quality improvement at Children's Colorado.
-The emphasis of each resident’s major project allows for them to contribute a valuable service to the department and the hospital, while the process allows the residents to develop their skills in medical literature review, technical writing, data collection and assessment, manuscript preparation and general organizational and leadership skills.
+The emphasis of each resident’s major project allows for them to contribute a valuable service to the department and the hospital.
+This process allows the residents to develop their skills in medical literature review, technical writing, data collection and assessment, manuscript preparation, general organizational skills and leadership skills.

-Residents are required to present all major projects at the Pediatric Pharmacy Advocacy Group (PPAG) annual meeting, and they are encouraged to pursue publication of their major project, if applicable.
+Residents are required to present all major projects at the Pediatric Pharmacy Association (PPA) annual meeting, and they are encouraged to pursue publication of their major project, if applicable.

-The residency program begins on July 1 of each year
+- The residency program start date: July 1 of each year

 For more information, contact Jennifer.Hamner@childrenscolorado.org, Residency Program Director, or call 720-777-8155.